-Implementing CORTEX during the throes of COVID may sound like a perfect storm – changing from a criteria-based technology platform to a completely different way of performing utilization review, during a time when hospital staff was reeling from pivots with an unprecedented pandemic, no less.
+Implementing CORTEX, now known as Dragonfly, during the throes of COVID may sound like a perfect storm – changing from a criteria-based technology platform to a completely different way of performing utilization review, during a time when hospital staff was reeling from pivots with an unprecedented pandemic, no less.

 Near-immediate benefits in two key areas made her utilization review team’s lives easier and their jobs more enjoyable – while ultimately being able to provide relief to the organization’s bottom line.